 - Dilated pupils

-Ecstasy and MDMA are very addictive drugs.
-Cravings for the drug start as soon as the MDMA comedown begins- causing serotonin and dopamine levels to crash.
+Ecstasy is a very addictive drug.
+Cravings for the drug start as soon as the comedown begins- causing serotonin and dopamine levels to crash.

 Encourage your loved ones to talk to you openly about their drug use to gauge if they have a problem.
 If your loved one is showing signs of addiction, and there has been a notable change in their behaviour, encourage them to seek addiction treatment without delay.

 How Long Does MDMA Stay in Your System?

-How long MDMA/ ecstasy stays in your system for is dependent on a number of personal factors, the main factors being:
+How long MDMA stays in your system for is dependent on several personal factors, the main factors being:

 - Your body mass index

 - The amount of the drug taken can affect how long it will remain in the system.

 - The use of multiple drugs can affect the length of time that any single drug remains in an individual’s system.
-For instance, using ecstasy with alcohol, a common practice, will result in the liver giving priority to metabolizing alcohol before it metabolizes any other substances.
-This could extend the length of time that ecstasy would remain in the system.
+For instance, using MDMA with alcohol, a common practice, will result in the liver giving priority to metabolizing alcohol before it metabolizes any other substances.
+This could extend the length of time that it would remain in the system.

 - Your age and gender

 - Genetic factors can also affect the rate at which specific drugs are metabolised.

-As a general guide, MDMA can stay in your system for 3-4 days with light to moderate use.
+As a general guide, the drug can stay in your system for 3-4 days with light to moderate use.
 MDMA can be detected in urine for 3-4 days after consumption and 1-2 days in blood.
-Hair strand tests can detect traces of MDMA for up to 3 months or longer
+Hair strand tests can detect traces of MDMA for up to 3 months or longer.